NBChub/bgcflow/README.md

   BiG-SCAPE: $HOME/your_local_directory/BiG-SCAPE
 ```
 ## List of Configurable Features
-Here you can find rules keyword that you can run within BGCflow.
+Here you can find rules keywords that you can run within BGCflow.
 | Keywords | Description | Links |
 |:---------| :------------- | :------------------------- |
 | seqfu | Returns contig statistics of the genomes | [SeqFu](https://github.com/telatin/seqfu2)|